opdavies/talks/tdd-test-driven-drupal/slides.md

 - Become maintainer in 2012
 - Had some existing tests
-- First experience of testing with a real module
 - Used on _11,046 sites_ in October 2012 (_84_ D5, _7,094_ D6, _3,868_ D7)
 - Used on _29,023 sites_ in June 2018 (_9_ D5, _1,853_ D6, _23,602_ D7, _3,559_ D8)
+- _#236_ most used module on Drupal.org
 - Crucial to preventing regressions when adding new features or fixing bugs
-- Ensured consistency when porting to Drupal 8

-^ Preventing regressions in my additions but also user submitted patches
+^ Preventing regressions in my additions but also user submitted patches First module I ported to Drupal 8, aided by tests

 ---